 “Yes, of course.”

 “Ryleigh, you have done nothing wrong.
-The video makes it perfectly clear that Baggs is guilty of sexual assault and several other offenses.
+The video clarifies that Baggs is guilty of sexual assault and several other offenses.
 I ask you; do you want me to go after this guy?”

-Ryleigh looked at her mother..
-“Mom, I want to fight back, even if it means that I’m branded as a slut for life.”
+Ryleigh looked at her mother.

+“Mom, I want to fight back, even if it means I’m branded as a slut for life.”

-“Mrs. Merrick, on behalf of my daughter and me, we would like to hire your law firm to bring this bastard to justice.”
+“Mrs. Merrick, on behalf of my daughter and me, we would like to hire your law firm to bring this bastard cop to justice.”

-“Alex, we normally require, from well-off clients, a $25,000 retainer clients, as we are the best law firm in Illinois.
-If you would allow me to use this evidence to pull the rug out from under Captain Baggs today, I will authorize a reduction of the initial retainer to $5,000.”
+“Alex, we normally require a $25,000 retainer from well-off clients, as we are the best law firm in Illinois.
+If you allow me to use this evidence to pull the rug out from under Captain Baggs today, I will authorize a reduction of the initial retainer to $5,000.”

 “Barry and I have at least fifty thousand in our bank checking account today.
-I could arrange a bank-to-bank transfer within the hour.
+I could arrange a bank-to-bank transfer in a few minutes.
 What’s next?”

 “Alex, I’ll let our founding partner, Ashley Brant, explain that.”

 “To get you justice in this case,” Ashley said, “will require two parallel paths.
 First, we will force the District Attorney and the Chicago Police to arrest Captain Baggs and take his case to a grand jury.
-Based on the evidence you have submittedthe evidence you submitted, it looks like a slam dunk.
+Based on the evidence you submitted, it looks like a slam dunk.

 “Second, we will sue the Chicago Police for damages.
 Multi-million judgments are possible in a case like this.
-I suggest that the two of you come to our law offices immediately to get things started? ”
+I suggest the two of you come to our law offices immediately to get things started.”

 “Alex and Ryleigh,” Anne said, “you must keep this secret.
 There may be a mob connection going on here.
-Ryleigh, your courage and determination match that of our client, the Angel.
+Ryleigh, your courage and determination match our client, the Angel.
 You have our admiration and appreciation for your help.
 God bless both of you.”

 As the screen went blank, Anne stared at Ezekiel, giving him a sly smile.